comit-network/comit.network/blog/2020-10-12-ambrosia-alpha-release.md

 ## Trading pair

-The COMIT Network Daemon (cnd) supports various trading pairs: BTC/ETH, BTC/ERC20, Lightning BTC/ETH, etc.
+Ambrosia supports the BTC/DAI pair as we know that Bitcoin/USD is the most popular pair.
-However, we have limited Ambrosia to the BTC/DAI pair as we know that Bitcoin/USD is the most popular pair.
+Our input on what cryptos would be useful to you is most welcome.

 ## Decentralised Orderbook